oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 4. In the **Display Name** field, provide a display name for your image.

-    * For our lab enter *My19-14_DBImage*
+    * For our lab, enter *My19-14_DBImage*

 5. Ensure that the Compartment Chosen is the **Compartment** assigned for your lab.

-6. Choose **Virtual Machine and Bare Metal Shapes** for the the Shape family.
+6. Choose **Virtual Machine and Bare Metal Shapes** for the Shape family.

     * This will populate the eligible Database Versions for the selected shape.

 7. Choose the **Database Version** for your image.

-    * For our lab select *19c*
+    * For our lab, select *19c*

 8. Choose a **Software Update** from the Choose a patch set update, proactive bundle patch, or release update drop-down list.

-    * For our lab select *19.14.0.0*
+    * For our lab, select *19.14.0.0*

 9. **In the One-Off Patch Field**, you can optionally enter a comma-separated **list of one-off (interim) update numbers.**

-    * For our lab we will leave this blank
+    * For our lab, we will leave this blank.

 10. **In the upload Oracle Home Inventory field**, you can optionally upload an **Oracle home inventory** file from an existing Oracle Database.

-    * For our lab we will leave this blank
+    * For our lab, we will leave this blank.

 11. Click on the **Show Advanced Options** link to add tags to your database software image.

     * If you are not sure if you should apply tags, skip this option (you can apply tags later).
-    * For our lab we will leave this blank
+    * For our lab, we will leave this blank.

 12. Click on the **Create Database Software Image** button to complete the task.